 - (a) Grant.
 A Restricted Stock Unit Award is an Award of Units having a value equal to the Fair Market Value of an identical number of Shares.
 All or any part of any Restricted Stock Unit Award may be subject to such conditions and restrictions as may be established by the Committee, and set forth in the applicable Agreement, which may include, without limitation, Continuous Service requirements, a requirement that a Participant pay a purchase price for such Award, the achievement of specific performance goals, and/or applicable securities laws restrictions.
 Subject to the terms set forth in the Agreement, during any period during which an Award of Restricted Stock Units is subject to a substantial risk of forfeiture, Participants holding Restricted Stock Units shall have no dividend rights with respect to Shares subject to such Restricted Stock Units other than as the Committee so provides, in its discretion, in an Agreement, and shall have no voting rights with respect to such Awards.
 Any dividends or dividend equivalents may be paid currently or may be credited to a Participant's account and may be subject to such restrictions and conditions as the Committee may establish. - (b) Restrictions.
 Restricted Stock Units awarded to any Participant shall be subject to (A) forfeiture until the expiration of the period during which the Award is restricted, and the satisfaction of any applicable performance goals during such period, to the extent provided in the applicable Agreement, and to the extent such Restricted Stock Units are forfeited, all rights of the Participant to such Restricted Stock Units shall terminate without further obligation on the part of the Company and (B) such other terms and conditions as may be set forth in the applicable Agreement.
-The Committee shall have the authority to remove any or all of the restrictions on the Restricted Stock Units are granted, such action is appropriate. - (c) Restricted Period.
+The Committee shall have the authority to remove any or all of the restrictions on the Restricted Stock Units whenever it may determine that, by reason of changes in applicable laws or other changes in circumstances arising after the date the Restricted Stock Units are granted, such action is appropriate. - (c) Restricted Period.
 An Award of Restricted Stock Units that vests solely on the basis of the passage of time (and not on the basis of any performance standards) shall not vest more rapidly than ratably over a period of three years from the grant date beginning on the first anniversary of the Award grant date.
 In the case of a Restricted Stock Unit Award that vests based on performance standards, such Award shall not vest more rapidly than immediate vesting on the first anniversary of the Award grant date.
 Notwithstanding the foregoing, the vesting of a Restricted Stock Unit Award may be accelerated upon the occurrence of certain events as provided in the Agreement.